 Flying into Salt Lake City and driving the 230 miles to Moab is the most economical travel option.
 However, there are two smaller airport options too: Grand Junction Regional Airport (100 miles) and Canyonlands Regional Airport (11 miles).

 The Arches National Park entrance is only 5 miles north of Moab.
 Traffic into the park can get very heavy during peak season (March – October), so definitely bring some patience.
 I visited in September and managed to avoid the congestion by heading to the park early in morning and later in the afternoon.
-This also help me beat the hottest parts of the day during my hikes.
-To help plan your visit to the park, Arches provides a traffic cam and parking lot status, which I found extremely helpful.
+This also helped me beat the hottest parts of the day during my hikes.

 As with other National Parks, there is an entrance fee to Arches National Park.
 A seven day pass for cars/other vehicles is $30 and $25 for motorcycles.
 Visitors can also walk or bike into the park for $15/per person.
 There are annual pass options as well – $55 for unlimited entrance to Arches for one year or $80 for unlimited entrance to any National Park or any other public lands operated by the National Park Service.